bpesquet/mlcourse/labs/recognize_handwritten_digits/README.md

 # Recognize handwritten digits

-The goal of this lab is to train a model to recognize handwritten digits in grayscale images.
+The goal of this lab is to train a neural network to recognize handwritten digits in grayscale images.

 ## Dataset